Mark Zuckerberg says he invented a 'sleep box' to improve his wife's slumber

-(CNN)Mark Zuckerberg and his wife Priscilla Chan are experiencing the joys of parenting -- including sleep deprivation.
+(CNN)Mark Zuckerberg and his wife, Priscilla Chan, are experiencing the joys of parenting -- including sleep deprivation.

 "Being a mom is hard, and since we've had kids Priscilla has had a hard time sleeping through the night," the Facebook founder and CEO wrote Sunday in an Instagram post.
 The couple have two young girls.